A Compendium of News Pieces and Analysis

 That said, it will be instructive to see how the current crisis affects MFIs both in AP and in other states across the country.
 MicroSave has long expressed concerns about the ability of Indian MFIs to manage their exponential growth – both in terms of maintaining the integrity of processes and systems, and in terms of the real status of the portfolio (and how much of the remarkably good PAR rates is driven by multiple/ rollover financing and/or disguised by the rapid growth of the denominator).
 The current crisis is likely to bring such issues, if they exist, to the fore.

-The impact of the current AP crisis of the microfinance sector in India is obvious – investor confidence is shaken and even the banks have dried up funds till proper and centralised regulations are in place.
-Nobody wants to take political risk as it is least controllable.
+The impact of the current AP crisis of the microfinance sector in India is obvious – investor confidence is shaken and even the banks have dried up funds till proper and centralized regulations are in place.
+Nobody wants to take the political risk as it is least controllable.
 A direct impact of this is clearly visible as IPOs of other bigger MFIs like Share, Spanda, Asmitha and BASIX are on hold till the time the issue settles down.

 The reported performance of Indian MFIs is, to date, excellent when measured on the institutional assessment parameters typically applied to MFIs.
 The microfinance sector in India still has all the potential to grow big and lead the world.
-However, to do that it will need to regroup and reinvent itself and work towards a more client responsive, market-led approach to microfinance.
-The comments of the Finance Minister have been positive for the sector and hopefully things will be much better for the sector when the central government promulgates the Microfinance Bill.
+However, to do that it will need to regroup and reinvent itself and work towards a more client-responsive, market-led approach to microfinance.
+The comments of the Finance Minister have been positive for the sector and hopefully, things will be much better for the sector when the central government promulgates the Microfinance Bill.
 In the interim, the challenge will be to navigate the difficult waters between now and February/March 2011 when the Malegam committee is due to report and the Microfinance Bill is tabled before parliament.